vitor-alves/Torrentine/README.md

 #### UNDER DEVELOPMENT :man_technologist:
 #### Torrentine is an open source BitTorrent client.

- Most people just want to **download and seed torrents**, **watch movies and control their torrents remotely** and that's exactly what Torrentine does best.
+ Most people just want to **download and seed** torrents, **watch movies and control their torrents remotely** and that's exactly what Torrentine does best.

 ## Features
 * **Streaming:** Watch movies while they are downloading